top of page

 Frank Mlikota hasn’t worn shoes in decades.
 Not as a stunt, not as a statement—as a way of life.
 The Barefoot Agent identity is a deliberate philosophy—a rejection of corporate real estate theatre in favour of results, trust, and radical authenticity.

 Jane Mlikota describes her husband plainly: “Who else can sell a $10 million dollar house in bare feet?
-He stopped wearing shoes years ago and I’m still getting used to the idea.
+He stopped wearing shoes years ago!
 It works for him.
 People remember him, people love him.” — Byron Shire Echo, Echo Property section.

 That philosophy has earned Frank a profile well beyond Australian property circles.
 In 2017, HGTV’s globally syndicated series House Hunters International selected Frank Mlikota—beating out several competing agencies—to escort Washington DC residents Amy and Dana through Melbourne during their search for a new home.
 Filming took in Albert Park, St Kilda, and the city centre.
 As Domain reported in October 2017: “I think the show’s producers like the fact that I’m a bit eccentric.
 I am also very good-looking.
 I’m sure that was some sort of help in them deciding.”